 - Add together the total wages from both positions to get the total compensation.

-- Find the overtime rate
+- Find the weighted overtime total

 - Find the total earnings

 - Add together the employee’s base pay (Step 1) and their weighted overtime total (Step 3).

 It’s easy to get overwhelmed by the formula steps.
 Use the following example to help you visualize the process.

 Let’s say you own a pizza shop.
 You pay an employee $14 per hour when they make pizzas and $10 per hour when they deliver.
 Your employee worked 30 hours making pizzas and 20 hours delivering them.
 Because the employee worked a total of 50 hours, you owe them overtime wages for 10 hours of work.

 First, you need to find the employee’s base pay: